Advent season is mulled wine season!

-Today it's about one of my favorite topics: Wine, of course - but this time it's the hot version - mulled wine!!!
-When the days get shorter and the nights are freezing cold and Advent is in the air, it's high time for mulled wine.
+Today we're diving into one of my favorite topics: Wine, of course – but this time, the warm kind – mulled wine!!!
+When the days get shorter, the nights turn super cold, and Advent is in the air, that's when it's definitely mulled wine time.

-My grandparents lived in the Weinviertel region in northern Lower Austria.
-And in winter they often had mulled wine for dinner.
-As the Weinviertel is a traditional white wine-growing region, it goes without saying that mulled wine was also made with white wine - usually Grüner Veltliner.
-Of course, I didn't drink mulled wine as a child.
-But the smell alone that filled the kitchen was always a foretaste of Christmas for me, simply a homely feeling.
-And even today, I still get excited when there is white mulled wine somewhere.
-The nice, fresh acidity of the white wine harmonizes perfectly with cinnamon and cloves.
-Add a little sweetness and maybe some lemon or orange peel - and you're done!
-If you're skeptical now, it's best to simply try a white mulled wine...
+My grandparents lived in Weinviertel in northern Lower Austria.
+And in winter, they often had mulled wine with dinner.
+Since Weinviertel is a traditional white wine region, their mulled wine was, of course, made with white wine – usually Grüner Veltliner.
+Of course, as a child, I didn't drink mulled wine.
+But just the smell filling the kitchen always felt like a preview of Christmas to me, just a super cozy feeling.
+And even today, I totally melt whenever I find white mulled wine somewhere.
+The lovely, fresh acidity of white wine goes perfectly with cinnamon and cloves.
+Add a little sweetness and maybe some lemon or orange peels – and voilà!
+If you're skeptical, you should definitely just try white mulled wine once...

 Red, red wine for mulled wine!

-Traditionally, however, mulled wine is made from red wine.
-So it's only natural that I use wines from the Chianti Classico region.
+Traditionally, mulled wine is made from red wine.
+So, it's obvious that I also use Chianti Classico wines for it.
 And why?
-Quite simply because a good wine is also the ideal basis for a good mulled wine!
-And who wants bad mulled wine?
-Sangiovese in particular is the ideal base for mulled wine due to its acidity and cherry fruit notes.
-My recommendation: choose a Sangiovese wine at ninainchianti.com, order it and off you go!
+Simply because a good wine is the perfect base for good mulled wine!
+Who wants bad mulled wine, right?
+Sangiovese, with its acidity and cherry fruit notes, is especially ideal for the mulled version.
+My recommendation: Pick a Sangiovese wine on ninainchianti.com, order it, and you're good to go!

-Also ideal for a mulled wine: La Lepre from Le Fonti, which with its blend of Sangiovese, Cabernet Sauvignon and Merlot also gives mulled wine its very own touch.
-For those who prefer something more international, I recommend the Cinciorosso from Le Cinciole, which is made from 70 percent Sangiovese, 15 percent Cabernet Sauvignon, 10 percent Syrah and 5 percent Merlot.
+Also great for mulled wine is the La Lepre from Le Fonti, which gives mulled wine a unique touch with its blend of Sangiovese, Cabernet Sauvignon, and Merlot.
+If you prefer something a bit more international, I recommend the Cinciorosso from Le Cinciole, which is made from 70 percent Sangiovese, 15 percent Cabernet Sauvignon, 10 percent Syrah, and 5 percent Merlot.

-Personally, I always start my mulled wine with caramel.
-This may sound complicated to some, but it's not really.
+I personally always start my mulled wine with caramel.
+That might sound complicated to some, but it's really not.

 Another serving suggestion

-Double-walled glasses - the mulled wine stays warm and your fingers don't get hot
+Double-walled glasses - your mulled wine stays warm and your fingers don't get hot.

-Another serving suggestion from me: Chianti Classico mulled wine shows its best side in double-walled glasses, which are often used for hot drinks such as coffee or tea, and it stays warm for longer.
+Here's another serving suggestion from me: In double-walled glasses, often used for hot drinks like coffee or tea, your Chianti Classico mulled wine looks its best and stays warm longer too.

-By the way, prunes wrapped in bacon go perfectly with mulled wine.
-It's very quick and easy: soak prunes in Chianti Classico for an hour or two - but you don't have to - drain them well, wrap them in a slice of pancetta - i.e. bacon - and braise in the oven at 160 degrees for about ten minutes and serve while still warm.
-This tastes incredibly good as a "balance" to the slightly sweeter mulled wine.
+By the way, bacon-wrapped prunes are a perfect match for mulled wine.
+It's super quick and easy: You can soak the prunes in Chianti Classico for an hour or two – but you don't have to – then drain them well, wrap them with a slice of pancetta (that's bacon!), and bake them in the oven at 160 degrees for about ten minutes.
+Serve them warm.
+They taste incredibly good as a 'counterbalance' to the slightly sweeter mulled wine.

-So Advent can come!
-And in the meantime, all that remains for me to say is: cheers to the Gallo Nero!
+So, bring on Advent!
+And in the meantime, all that's left for me to say is: Cheers to the Gallo Nero!

 Back